avdstaaij/gdpc/README.md

-# GDPC 5.0 (Manicule)
+# GDPC - Generative Design Python Client

-GDPC (Generative Design Python Client) is a framework for use in conjunction with the [Minecraft HTTP Interface Mod](https://github.com/Niels-NTG/gdmc_http_interface) (version >= 1.0.0, < 2.0.0), built for the [GDMC competition](https://gendesignmc.engineering.nyu.edu).
+GDPC (Generative Design Python Client) is a Python framework for use in conjunction with the Minecraft [GDMC-HTTP Mod](https://github.com/Niels-NTG/gdmc_http_interface).
+It is designed for the [Generative Design in Minecraft Competition (GDMC)](https://gendesignmc.engineering.nyu.edu).

 You need to be playing in a Minecraft world with the mod installed to use the framework.

+The latest version of GDPC is compatible with GDMC-HTTP versions **>=1.0.0, <2.0.0**.

+## What's the difference between GDMC, GDMC-HTTP and GDPC?

+These abbreviations are all very similar, but stand for different things.

+GDMC is short for the [Generative Design in Minecraft Competition](https://gendesignmc.engineering.nyu.edu), a yearly competition for generative AI systems in Minecraft.
+The challenge is to write an algorithm that creates a settlement while adapting to the pre-existing terrain.
+The competition also has a [Discord server](https://discord.gg/ueaxuXj).

+[GDMC-HTTP](https://github.com/Niels-NTG/gdmc_http_interface) is a Minecraft Forge mod that provides a HTTP interface to edit the world.
+It allows you to modify the world live, while you're playing in it.
+This makes it possible to iterate quickly on generator algorithms.
+The mod is an official submission method for the competition.

+GDPC (notice the "P") is a Python framework for interacting with the GDMC-HTTP interface.
+It provides many high-level tools that make working with the interface much simpler.

 ## Installation
-**Keep in mind that tool and example scripts are not included in the package!** See 'Scripts' below for details.

 To install the latest stable release, type one of the following commands:
 - On Linux/MacOS: `python3 -m pip install gdpc`